 Single entity layout

 So far, we have been working on a layout for the entity type.
-But let’s assume that you want a single entity to display a bit different than the rest, for example with your own block?
+But let’s assume that you want a single entity to display a bit differently than the rest, for example with your own block.

 When viewing a node, you can also find a quick shortcut to layout editing available in the tabs:

-Important: If you have used the option of changing the layout for a single entity, the possibility of disabling the Layout Builder will be blocked.
+Important: If you've used the option of changing the layout for a single entity, the possibility of disabling the Layout Builder will be blocked.